The learning content of the MOOC (video tutorials and other materials) is often accessible free of charge.

 So Why Pay for Online Courses?

 Other than the listed free options (MOOCs and online lectures), many online courses can only be accessed after paying a fee.
 Large providers such as Udemy mainly offer fee-based courses.

 So why are many online learners choosing these paid courses (or the paid version of a free course) despite all of the free options?

-Certificates: Many online learners would like to receive a certificate for their learning efforts to document their success, or to use when applying for a job. ("Are the Certificates Worth It?")
+Certificates: Many online learners would like to receive a certificate for their learning efforts to document their success, or to use it when applying for a job. ("Are the Certificates Worth It?")

 Quality of the content: Paid video courses made specifically for online learning are often of a higher quality.
 They are well designed and use content from established universities and experienced professors.
 This way, students will spend their precious study time on high-quality content and not on videos of unknown quality.

-Full course experience: In contrast to simply watching videos, complete online courses can offer a learning experience similar to classroom-based courses.
+Full course experience: In contrast to simply watching videos, full online courses can offer a learning experience similar to classroom-based courses.
 Besides the certificate, this also includes options for interaction or further support.
 For instance, course provider Udacity offers complimentary career support for graduates of their fee-based Nanodegree courses.

 Moderate prices: A video course (MOOC) from a leading international university that includes online interaction, tests, a final course certificate and lasts a number of weeks can often be obtained for less than $50 USD.
 This is significantly cheaper than most classroom-based courses.